tus/tus-resumable-upload-protocol/protocol.md

 ### Creation With Upload

-The Client MAY want to include parts of the upload in the initial Creation request.
-This MAY be achieved using the Creation With Upload extension.
+The Client MAY include parts of the upload in the initial Creation request using the Creation With Upload extension.

 If the Server supports this extension, it MUST advertise this by including `creation-with-upload` in the `Tus-Extension` header.
 Furthermore, this extension